Some Fun Equations

 • At each point in time, the system adjusts dynamically, guided by the conditions at both the initial boundary (i.e. Big Bang) and the final boundary (Omega Point).

-• This iterative refinement ensures a self-consistent history (i.e. Logos) and future, where deviations from the optimal path are corrected via the feedback loop.
+• This iterative refinement ensures a self-consistent history and future (i.e. Logos Ratio), where deviations from the optimal path are corrected via the feedback loop.

 6. Time-Reversible Field Equation